Magic and Rapport

 ‘Fight or flight’ is a normal human tendency when faced with something unknown or beyond reason and unfortunately it is this reaction that is manifested while watching magic.

 The first objective should be to ease the atmosphere and then work towards calming the person down.
-Its all about the magic and rapport.
+It is all about the magic and rapport.

-Dress carefully – Because you are undoubtedly the cynosure of attention, the way you dress would play a seminal role in determining your image with people.
-Therefore, it is best to be immaculate without being ostentatious and simple without appearing too casual during the
+Dress carefully – Because you are undoubtedly the centre of attention, the way you dress would play a seminal role in determining your image with people.
+Therefore, it is best to be immaculate without being ostentatious and simple without appearing too casual during the interaction.

 Ultimately, there is nothing that cannot be overcome